ing-bank/lion/docs/components/input-stepper/use-cases.md

 };
 ```

-### Align to step
+### Aligning to step

-Use `.alignToStep` property to keep the value aligned with the defined step size on increase and decrease button.
-So the input value will be aligned to the nearest step multiple value.
-So for a step of `10` starting from `1`, if user enter `55` and click increase button, the value will aligned on `61` instead of `65`.
+The value is always aligned with the defined step size when using the increase or decrease buttons.
+The input value will be adjusted to the nearest valid step multiple.
+For example, with a step of `10` starting from `1`, if the user enters `55` and clicks the increase button, the value will align to `61` instead of `65` (1 > 11 > 21 > ... > 51 > 61).

 ```html preview-story
 <lion-input-stepper